 Thank you for your interest in becoming part of the ENGAGE Social Issues team!

 What is ENGAGE Social Issues?

-The ENGAGE Social Issues Project is a team of student liaisons who are connecting faculty, UAA students and community partners in social issue areas to address complex community problems.
-The issue areas are:
+The ENGAGE Liaison Project is a team of student liaisons who are connecting faculty, UAA students and community partners to address complex community issues.

 About the project, student liaison Rachel Wintz says, "This experience was invaluable.
 I improved my interview skills, research efficiency, learned how to network and communicate in the university setting, and I saw how a project could evolve with the help of a few people who want to share their passion and help others become engaged citizens."

 Social citizens are a new breed of activists changing the world with their ideas, technology, and passion.
 Are you a Social Citizen?

 eCitizenship was a three-year initiative of the American Democracy Project and a partnership of the American Association of State Colleges and Universities (AASCU) and the Center for the Study of Citizenship at Wayne State University.
 The main goals of e-Citizenship are to engage students in using social networks and technology tools for civic purposes and to prepare students for lives of engagement and participation.